insilichem/dummyatoms/README.md

 Easy to prepare MD inputs for metal systems!

-Project started by Daniel Soler Viladrich ([@miniaoshi](https://github.com/miniaoshi/)). and further developed by [@jaimergp](https://github.com/jaimergp/).
+Project initially developed by Daniel Soler Viladrich ([@miniaoshi](https://github.com/miniaoshi/)), and currently maintained by [@jaimergp](https://github.com/jaimergp/).
 Lur Alonso is kindly acknowledged for her contributions and ideas.

 Usage